Keonikun/J-Engine/README.md

 ## Ownership

-The 3d model used within this project is my own.
+The 3d model (scene.gltf) used within this project is my own.
 You are free to use everything else within this tool for your own projects.

 ## Sources